+At its meeting on 14th July NELB received a report which summarised the outturn financial position for 2014/15.
 The purpose of this report is to present the final accounts for approval and summarise the findings of the audit.
 The 2014/15 audit programme is now largely complete and Deloitte, as the external auditor, expect to issue their opinion before the end of September.
 No significant issues have been identified during the audit and their report indicates that they are likely to issue an unqualified opinion on the accounts and an unqualified value for money opinion.
-The final Annual Report and Accounts are now presented for review by Governance Committee.
-The NECA Leadership Board is meeting on 15th September and will receive the Annual Report and Accounts for approval, taking into account any comments of the Governance Committee.
+Their report is provided in the following item on the agenda.
+The final Annual Report and Accounts are now presented for approval by the Leadership Board.